mstksg/inCode/copy/entries/const.md

 knowing that it will behave in a well-defined way: it *must* execute every action once (no more, and no less), and sequencing an empty list *must* have no effects.

+If it weren't for those Applicative laws and expectations, `sequenceA_` would be a pretty useless function.
+It might completely ignore all effects, or it might perform some of the effects multiple times...who knows!
+The fact that we have Applicative laws and expectations means we can look at the implementation of `sequenceA_` and know with certainty (and make bold claims about) how `sequenceA_` combines effects.

 Back to Const